 ▾ Tournament Officials and Committee Boats monitor VHF Channel 74.

 7. WEATHER AND CANCELLATION POLICY

-In the event of a natural disaster that makes fishing impossible, or no eligible fish are weighed, the Tournament will have a drawing from the registered tournament team numbers to award the prize money.
-The drawing will be held at the banquet at Marina Shores, Saturday, June 24th, 2017 at 9:00pm.
+▾ In the event of a natural disaster that makes fishing impossible, or no eligible fish are weighed, the tournament will have a drawing from the registered tournament boats to award the prize money.
+The drawing will be held at the tent at Southside Marina, Saturday, June 24th, 2023 at 9:00 PM.
 A team representative must be present to win.
-If no registered team member is present within three minutes of his or her team’s number being drawn, the tournament will keep drawing until a winner is selected.
+If no registered team member is present within three minutes of his or her team’s number being drawn, the Tournament will keep drawing until a winner is selected.
 In the event that a drawing is necessary, prize money is split 60%, 30%, 10%.

-The Virginia Beach Tuna Tournament boundaries are 85 nautical miles from Cape Henry buoy RW “C” (formerly “CBJ”).
+▾ The Virginia Beach Tuna Tournament boundaries are 85 NAUTICAL miles from Cape Henry Buoy RW “CH” (formerly “CBJ”).
 All fish must be hooked within these boundaries, but may be fought outside of the boundaries once hooked.

 9. EQUIPMENT AND ANGLING RULES

 ▾ IGFA Saltwater Equipment and Angling rules apply, unless stated otherwise in these rules or at the Captain’s Meeting.
 Copies of the IGFA rules are available during registration and also available here: https://igfa.org/international-angling-rules.